 | Photo by ThisisEngineering RAEng on Unsplash |

-Early last week, an opinion piece in Newsweek—California is planning to “de-mathematize math.”
-It will hurt the vulnerable most of all—caught my attention during my morning reading ritual.
-California’s proposed math curriculum framework is built on good intentions: leveling the playing field and promoting social equality for all students.
-But the op-ed highlights how the new framework discourages placing students in accelerated courses and gifted programs, partly because of longstanding racial disparities.
-Between 2004 and 2014, for example, 32% of Asian students were enrolled in gifted programs, compared with 8% of white students, 4% of Black students, and 3% of Latinx students.
+Early in the week, an opinion piece in Newsweek caught my attention during my morning reading ritual.
+California, it argued, was moving to “de-mathematize math,” and in doing so, risked hurting the most vulnerable students.
+The proposed math curriculum framework is rooted in good intentions, aiming to level the playing field and promote social equality.
+But as the article explains, it discourages accelerated courses and gifted programs in response to longstanding racial disparities.
+Between 2004 and 2014, for example, 32 percent of Asian students were enrolled in gifted programs, compared with 8 percent of white students, 4 percent of Black students, and 3 percent of Latinx students.

-Removing gifted programs feels similar.
-Students with wealthy parents won’t lose access to advanced learning; their families will simply outsource it.
-Those who stand to be hurt, as Monica Osborne argues, are the students who are already disadvantaged.
+Removing gifted programs feels strikingly similar.
+Students with financial means will not lose access to advanced learning.
+Their families will outsource it.
+Those most likely to be harmed are students who already face systemic disadvantages.

 Comments